-The Rolex GMT-Master II is one of the most popular watches in the world and while you can immediately turn a quick profit should you be lucky enough to purchase one of the stainless steel models at retail level, some of the best investment opportunities among GMT-Master watches in 2021 are the older discontinued models.
+The Rolex GMT-Master II is one of the most popular watches in the world and while you can immediately turn a quick profit should you be lucky enough to purchase one of the stainless steel models at a retail level, some of the best investment opportunities among GMT-Master watches in 2021 are the older and discontinued models.

 Vintage Rolex prices can be notoriously high, and the ref.
 1675 GMT-Master has been rather expensive for a number of years now.
 However, the subsequent ref.
 16570 offers much of the same vintage look and feel with a similar case and acrylic crystal – you can even find older examples with matte dials, but you can typically find ref.
-16750 watches for several thousand dollars less than than matte dial ref.
-1675 watches and nearly half the price of the gilt dial examples.
+16750 watches for several thousand dollars less than matte dial ref.
+1675 watches and nearly half the price of the older gilt dial examples.

 In terms of GMT-Master II models, some of the best value for the money exists in the first two generations of the watch, the ref.
 16760 and the ref.
 16710.
 The reference 16760 (aka “Fat Lady”) holds the distinction of being the very first iteration of the GMT-Master II, yet it sells for only a very slight premium above the similarly-styled ref.
 16710.
 With that in mind, both models are among the least expensive Rolex GMT-Master II watches available and offer classic styling and case proportions that are becoming increasingly popular among today’s collectors.

 Almost equally affordable to the 5-digit series of GMT-Master II watches is the first of the 6-digit models, the ref.
 116710LN.
-While it does not feature a split-color bezel insert (which is probably why it often gets missed), the reference 116710LN does hold the distinction of being the first stainless steel Rolex watch to feature a ceramic bezel and the only time that the color green has ever made an appearance on a stainless steel Rolex GMT watch.
+While it does not feature a split-color bezel insert (which is probably why it often gets missed), the reference 116710LN does hold the distinction of being the first stainless steel Rolex watch to feature a ceramic bezel and also the only time that the color green has ever made an appearance on a stainless steel Rolex GMT watch.
 Given its unique appearance and its important role in the context of the history of the brand’s legendary pilot’s watch, it is not likely for prices to stay low forever.